bevacqua/hose/README.md

 Improve your productivity by easily disabling access to domains you frequent.
 Set it up once, then just use `hose` and `hose --off`!

 You can also use `hose` to redirect domains to localhost, for development purposes.
-See [advanced usage][#advanced-usage]
+See [advanced usage](#advanced-usage)

 # Install